rust-lang/book/nostarch/chapter18.md

 implementations of each call the private `update_average` method that handles updating the `average` field as well.

-We leave the `list` and `average` fields private so there is no way for external code to add or remove items to or from the `list` field directly;
+We leave the `list` and `average` fields private so that there is no way for external code to add or remove items to or from the `list` field directly;
 otherwise, the `average` field might become out of sync when the `list` changes.
 The `average` method returns the value in the `average` field,